 This poem, by Mark Mendel, titled "Ojos Numerosos (for George Oppen)" was painted on various walls in Cambridge, MA in the summer of 1975.
 It was wonderful to come upon these poem fragments as you drove through the city.
-There were 23 verses: these are the ones I have pictures of.
+There were 23 verses: these are the ones I photographed.

 Seventeen stanzas from the poem were printed in the Boston Real Paper in December 18, 1980, in an article titled "Blueprints for the Poetry of the Future."
-I found an abstract of an article about the poem, originally published in The Journal of Typographical Research, volume 9 no 3, 1975.
+I found an article by Mendel with photos in Visible Langauge, the Journal of Typographical Research, volume IX, number 3, Summer 1975: